Using Wow Model Viewer you can 3D print a version of your character. I had a few issues when using the software so I’m writing a post about it.

 Export your file

-Once you choose your armour and position, export the file. (shown in the video above)
+Once you choose your armor and position, export the file. (shown in the video above)

 Save it as an .obj file and this is what you will use for printing.